fidodo/skipmaster-dark-web/README.md

 ## Getting Started

 1. Clone the repository
+2. checkout to the file if using vscode.
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start development server: `npm run dev`
+4. Start development server: `npm run dev`
-4. Open http://localhost:5173 in your browser
+5. Copy and Open http://localhost:8080 in your browser

 ## Technologies Used